nautrw/zsh-mother/README.md

 # zsh-mother
 <sup>Inspired from [catuhana/zsh-mommy](https://github.com/catuhana/zsh-mommy), but made "smarter"</sup>

+>[!WARNING]
-**⚠️ This is probably very broken and doesn't work correctly.
-I made this for fun and as a joke. ⚠️**
+>This is probably very broken and doesn't work correctly.
+I made this for fun and as a joke.

+>[!IMPORTANT]
-As previously mentioned, this project was made based on [catuhana/zsh-mommy](https://github.com/catuhana/zsh-mommy).
+>As previously mentioned, this project was made based on [catuhana/zsh-mommy](https://github.com/catuhana/zsh-mommy).
 It was made to be "smarter," as in now it only sends a message every 3 commands.
 It's very useless and you're probably better off using the real thing.

 ## Installation
 Despite the warnings above, here are instructions on how to install this.